This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 The bill was considered by the House of Lords between 30 October 2024 and 25 February 2025 before returning to the House of Commons in a process known as parliamentary 'ping pong'.

-On Wednesday 30 April, Lords members will consider a single change (PDF) made by MPs in the House of Commons regarding an amendment previously agreed in the House of Lords.
+On Wednesday 30 April, Lords members considered a single change (PDF) made by MPs in the House of Commons.
+This change rejected an amendment previously agreed to in the House of Lords.

-This amendment sought to withhold financial assistance to any designated company under Great British Energy where there exists credible evidence of modern slavery in the energy supply chain.
+The Lords amendment had sought to withhold financial assistance to any designated company under Great British Energy where there exists credible evidence of modern slavery in the energy supply chain.

 Explore further information